badbatch/styling/README.md

 generates - to be passed into the component in the order of precedence you want the styles each prop generates to have over each other.
 [Read more about the prop list](#proplist-rules).

-Below is an example of how to change a traditional styled component you will be familiar with into a styling component.
-And that is pretty much it.
-[Read more about IE11 support](#ie11-support).
+Below is an example of how to change a traditional styled component you will be familiar with into a Styling styled component.
+And that is pretty much it... apart from one caveat around [IE11 support](#ie11-support) (damn you IE11!).

-Under the hood, the plugin generates the styles for each component in the file using their prop lists and replaces each `styled` component with a `styling` component.
+Under the hood, the plugin generates the styles for each component in the file using their prop list and replaces each `styled` component with a `styling` component.
 Each `styling` component is provided a map of prop list combo keys to css class names, which it uses at runtime to figure out which class names to apply based on the props it receives.